-***Disclaimer: My dear reader, in this article by the word couple I mean a union of two or more individuals, which includes trouples and other polyamorous relationships with more than two partners.
+***Disclaimer: My dear reader, in this article by the word "couple" we mean a union of two or more individuals of any gender of sexual orientation.

 Our relationship is a growing and evolving being that just like a child, goes through developmental stages, as well as growth pains.
 We never expect children to look and act the same year in and year out.
 Growth and change is expected and welcomed.
 However, somehow we tend to view relationships as static and expect sameness rather than change.
 In couples therapy I often hear my clients lament “We are not what we used to be… Things have changed.”
 Of course they have!
 Our relationships continuously changing, growing and evolving. they will continue changing throughout the process of relationship.